Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Introduction

-On the other hand, in this paper we consider the Changing Minimal Residual method based on the Hessenberg process~\cite[\S\S6.28-6.30]{JHWK}) (shortly, CMRH) for non-Hermitian linear systems introduced in \cite{HSCMRH,MHHSA}.
-Similar to the Arnoldi procedure~\cite[pp. 160-165]{YSaadI}, the Hessenberg method is based on long-term vector recurrences.
-However, it generally requires less operations and storage than Arnoldi~\cite{HSCMRH,MHMDHG,GHDS1,DS1999,XMGTZHG}, because the Hessenberg process generates the basis vectors $\{{\bm l}_1,\ldots,{\bm l}_m\}$ such that ${\bm l}_i$ has $i-1$ components equal to zero and one component equal to one.
-Additionally, the matrix-vector product performed by the Hessenberg procedure to compute the new basis vector requires less than the $Nz$ operations needed by the Arnoldi process (here $Nz$ denotes the number of nonzero elements in the sparse matrix $A$).
-It has been observed that the convergence curves of the CMRH and of the GMRES methods are often comparable (see e.g., \cite{HSCMRH,MHHSA,HSDBS}).
-When GMRES exhibits superlinear convergence, so often does CMRH for the same problem and if GMRES stagnates, CMRH does so as well; refer to \cite{HSDBS,JDTGM} for this discussion.
-Therefore, when a large Krylov subspace basis is required for convergence, the CMRH method can be significantly faster than the GMRES method~\cite{DS1999}.
-We point the reader to~\cite{KZCG,SDMHPM,Lai2011} for some recent developments on the theory and practice of the CMRH method~\cite{SDAP,SDMHPM,DS1999}, including efficient parallel implementations~\cite{HSCMRH}\footnote{A short note described the relation between the ELMRES method \cite{GHDS1,DS1999} and Sadok's CMRH method is available at \url{http://ncsu.edu/hpc/Documents/Publications/gary_howell/contents.html\#codes}.}.
+In this paper we consider the Changing Minimal Residual method based on the Hessenberg procedure~\cite[pp. 377-382]{JHWK} (shortly, CMRH\footnote{A short note described the relation between the ELMRES method \cite{GHDS1,DS1999} and Sadok's CMRH method is available at \url{http://ncsu.edu/hpc/Documents/Publications/gary_howell/contents.html\#codes}.}) introduced in \cite{HSCMRH,MHHSA}.
+The method is based on long-term vector recurrences, like Arnoldi.
+However, each basis vector ${\bm l}_i$ has $i-1$ components equal to zero and only one component equal to one; each matrix-vector product involved in the computation of ${\bm l}_i$ costs less than the $Nz$ operations required by the Arnoldi procedure, where $Nz$ is the number of nonzero entries of $A$.
+Therefore, the method can be cost-effective especially when large Krylov subspaces are generated~\cite{HSCMRH,MHMDHG,GHDS1,DS1999,XMGTZHG}.
+It has been shown that CMRH and GMRES convergence curves are often comparable~\cite{HSCMRH,MHHSA,HSDBS}.
+On problems where GMRES exhibits superlinear convergence, so often does CMRH; when GMRES stagnates, CMRH does so as well.
+We point the reader to \cite{HSDBS,JDTGM} for further discussions, and to~\cite{KZCG,SDMHPM,Lai2011} for some recent developments on the theoretical and algorithmic aspects of the CMRH method~\cite{SDAP,SDMHPM,DS1999}, including efficient parallel implementations~\cite{HSCMRH}.